eirini-zormpa/r-training/README.md

 # About
-This repository contains the materials used to teach R to employees of the RSA.
+This repository contains materials used to teach R to employees of the RSA.

-This is a hands-on live-conding workshop.
+They were used in a hands-on live-coding workshop.

 The links to the slides will be added below:

 - Slides for Session 1: Introduction to R